wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 Enter Known Velocity/Acceleration
 ---------------------------------

+.. note:: Sometimes, with an exceptionally light mechanism/robot and/or exceptionally-noisy data, it is possible for the ``kA`` value to be exceedingly small (or even slightly negative).
+In this case, the user should set ``kA`` to zero.
+The computed feedback gains in this case may also be zero - this is because such a mechanism should not require feedback to accurately track the setpoint under the assumptions of LQR.
+These assumptions may not be perfectly accurate, and users may need to add feedback regardless - in this case, the loop must be tuned manually.

 If one wishes to use the ``Feedback Analysis`` pane without running a full analysis on a set of data, or otherwise view the effect of modifying the ``kV`` and ``kA`` values, this can be done here.

 .. image:: images/known-acceleration-velocity.png